Shop now & save up to 80% on medication

 Who It’s For

-Prasugrel is generally prescribed for adults with ACS who are managed with percutaneous coronary intervention (PCI), such as angioplasty with stent placement.
-It is often used together with low-dose aspirin as part of dual antiplatelet therapy (DAPT).
-The intended use, duration, and companion drugs depend on the cardiac diagnosis, the procedure performed, and a clinician’s risk assessment.
+Prasugrel is generally prescribed for adults with acute coronary syndrome who are managed with percutaneous coronary intervention (PCI), such as balloon angioplasty and stent placement, and who are also taking aspirin.
+The exact indication, timing, and duration depend on the clinical scenario, stent type, and bleeding risk assessment.

 Dosage and Usage